prash015/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first github repository
+This is my first github repository.
  Author - Prashant Kumar